iriscouch/browserid_couchdb/README.md

 ### Advanced usage

-If you are a BrowserID whiz and prefer to do your own thing, then include only the `/_browserid/include.js` file and no others.
+If you are a BrowserID whiz and prefer to do your own thing, include only the `/_browserid/include.js` file and no others.
+(You can also use `https://browserid.org/include.js` if you don't trust us.)
 To verify your membership assertion, POST an `application/json` body to `/_browserid`, such as this:

     { "assertion": "<the assertion string goes here>" , "audience" : "example.com:80"